 Best-value Purchasing

 A purchasing decision that is based on a balance between quality, timeliness, service after the sale, and cost.

+Biennium

+In the context of state business, a two-year cycle that begins September 1 of each odd-numbered year and ends August 31 of the next odd-numbered year.

 Blind Children’s Program

 Blind Children’s Vocational Discovery and Development Program is administered by Texas Health & Human Services Commission (HHSC) effective September 1, 2016.
 This program provides rehabilitation services for blind and visually impaired children between the ages of birth and 22 years of age and their families to assist the child to develop the concepts and skills needed to realize their full potential.
 For more information, see the Blind Children’s Vocational Discovery and Development Program.